jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (b) is first raised or proposed to be raised in the course of an application to the Tribunal or on appeal or in review proceedings; or
   (c) is raised in an application under Part 9.
 (5) A chief executive of a relevant agency must not delegate to any person the ability to certify information as classified information under subsection (1).
-(6) Subsection (5) does not limit section 40 of the State Sector Act 1988.
+(6) Subsection (5) does not limit clause 9 of Schedule 7 of the Public Service Act 2020.

 ### 8 Meaning of granting visa or entry permission as result of administrative error
 (1) In this Act, a visa is granted as a result of an administrative error if—